 Advanced Landscape Quilt

 A full day workshop working on choosing materials and designing works to showcase simple but effective quilts.
 We will discuss color, values and design concepts, then sketch out a rough design on paper, keeping in mind that “simple” often makes more of a powerful statement than “busy”.
 This class will involve mostly improv quilting without a ruler.
 Some simple fusing may be added.
 Bring your hand dyed or commercial fabrics: an interesting focal fabric and various values in other hand dyes, batiks, silks or prints.
 Gradient fabrics are always fun.
 We will cut and piece our quilts.
 Quilting and facing will be demonstrated and discussed.
-Kit optional – $25 PDF supply list will be provided prior to class.
-For Zoom, a two part class with a day or two between would be best.
+PDF supply list will be provided prior to class.
+For Zoom, a two part class with a week in between would be best.

 “Loved it all!”

 “Very much enjoyed meeting you and getting acquainted with a new technique (to me) and appreciation for it’s applications.”